 Textile Manager

-A textile manager is responsible for overseeing all stages of the textiles manufacturing process, ensuring that the process runs smoothly, is cost-effective and delivers products to the right standard and on time.
+A textile manager is responsible for overseeing all stages of the textile manufacturing process, ensuring that the process runs smoothly, is cost-effective, and delivers products to the right standard and on time.

 Textile managers visit factories and meet with suppliers to agree on quality standards, price, delivery times, and ethical production issues, work with maintenance technicians to prevent and overcome any mistakes in production, work with in-house design and sales teams, buyers and quality control departments, and manage orders from retail and wholesale customers.